MikeReCode/Online_Image_Gallery/README.md

 **Note:** The first time you build the image, the gallery container may fail to run because the MySQL container takes longer to set up.
 In this case, wait for a few seconds for the MySQL container to fully set up, and then run the gallery container again.
 Command: `docker start gallery`

+4. After that the app will be running on `localhost:80`

+**Note:** To create a user, currently the only method is by accessing the terminal within the 'gallery' container, navigating to the 'Online_Image_Gallery' folder and executing the command `python manage.py createsuperuser`.
+This will allow you to access the app using the created user credentials.
+In the future, a feature for user creation will be added directly in the UI

 ### Libraries used: